Get the latest from TODAY

 One of the most lethal cancers can send loud warning signs to let you know something is wrong.

-March is National Colon Cancer Awareness Month.
-You may think of it as an older person’s problem, but more adults in their 20s and 30s are being diagnosed with colorectal cancer, a recent study published in the Journal of the National Cancer Institute found.
+March is Colorectal Cancer Awareness Month.
+You may think of it as an older person’s problem, but more adults in their 20s and 30s are being diagnosed with the disease, a recent study published in the Journal of the National Cancer Institute found.
 Even as screening has helped to lower the overall number of cases, the obesity epidemic may be fueling the rise among young adults.

 Katie Couric’s husband Jay Monahan was just 42 when he died of colon cancer in 1998.
 In recent years, Weekend TODAY co-host Craig Melvin learned his 39-year-old brother had been diagnosed with stage 4 colon cancer.